Telenav/kivakit/documentation/overview/setup.md

    > You must set KIVAKIT_WORKSPACE and KIVAKIT_HOME to UNIX-style paths such as /c/Users/jonathanl/Workspace

-5. Start a new shell or execute *source ~/.profile*
+5. Start a new shell

 ![](https://www.kivakit.org/images/horizontal-line.png)